MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 <td><strong>Call quality</strong></td>
 <td><ul>
 <li>
-<p>Break down the metrics by internal calls (within your organization, such as VPN, WiFi, wired) or external calls</p>
+Break down the metrics by internal calls (within your organization, such as VPN, WiFi, wired) or external calls
 </li>
 <li>
 <p>Break down the metrics by building or network</p>